-Fig. 5.122: Add a calculated field.
+Fig. 5.133: Add a calculated field.

-At the very bottom of the window, you can see the dataset fields listed and you also can sort columns displayed in the table, insert a column alias and customize it by adding font and style configurations using the brush shaped icon, as you can see from figure below.
-Here you can find configuration features like the column size, max cell characters, hide on mobile option, etc.
+At the very bottom of the window, you can see the table fields (with their aggregation type) listed and you also can sort columns displayed in the table, insert a column alias and customize it by adding font and style configurations using the brush shaped icon, as you can see from figure below.
+Here you can find configuration features like the column size, max cell characters, hide on mobile option, etc. You can choose between dataset-level behaviour or table-level (default), that is the calculation modality that will involve table fields or dataset columns to get the result.
+If you choose dataset-level behaviour the calculation result will be done at dataset columns level only and the aggregation will involve the entire result of the calculation.

-Fig. 5.123: Column settings.
+Fig. 5.134: Dataset-level behaviour